lastmeta/maestro_tcl/docs/readme.md

 **do repeat** {action} {number of repeats} - Tells Maestro to do a particular action a specified number of times.
 For example: **do 4 27**

+**sleep** - Tells Maestro to sleep.
+That is to do all of the following sub-commands in order: acts, opps, effects, always.

 **sleep acts** - Tells Maestro to determine which of its default 100 actions have produced results.
 Once the list of viable actions is determined Maestro will only use those actions to affect the environment.
+(See Rule Formats below).

 **sleep opps** - Tells Maestro to find behaviors that have consistently produced the opposite result in the change of state of the environment.
 Once found, Maestro will extrapolate those opposite actions into a list of new, predicted, but not necessarily ever seen before states that it can reference to learn more about its environment.
+(See Rule Formats below).

+**sleep effects** - Tells Maestro to discover which indexes are changed by each action.
+(See Rule Formats below).

+**sleep always** - Tells Maestro to discover how indexes are changed by each action.
+(See Rule Formats below).

 **from user to s.1 message _** - Using this format the user can send messages to anything on the Maestro network, including, (as in this example) the simulation script.